dropzone/dropzone/new.md

 You are not forced to use those conventions though.
 If you override all the default event listeners you can completely rebuild your layout from scratch.

 See the installation section on how to add the stylesheet and spritemaps if you want your dropzone to look like the one on this page.

+See the [Theming](#theming) section, for a more in depth look at how to change Dropzone’s UI.

+I created an example where I made Dropzone look and feel exactly the way jQuery File Uploader does with a few lines of configuration code.
+[Check it out!](/bootstrap.html)

-Again, please look at the [Dropzone FAQ](https://github.com/enyo/dropzone/wiki/FAQ) if you're still unclear about some features.
+> Again, please look at the [Dropzone FAQ](https://github.com/enyo/dropzone/wiki/FAQ) if
+> you’re still unclear about some features.